umairishaq/aws-container-devsecops-workshop/docs/00-env-setup.md

 4. Finally, acknowledge that the template will create IAM roles and CAPABILITY_AUTO_EXPAND and click **Create**.

+??? question "What is CAPABILITY_AUTO_EXPAND?"
+    Some templates contain macros.
+Macros perform custom processing on templates; this can include simple actions like find-and-replace operations, all the way to extensive transformations of entire templates.
+Because of this, users typically create a change set from the processed template, so that they can review the changes resulting from the macros before actually creating the stack.
+If your stack template contains one or more macros, and you choose to create a stack directly from the processed template, without first reviewing the resulting changes in a change set, you must acknowledge this capability.

 This will bring you back to the CloudFormation console.
 You can refresh the page to see the stack starting to create.

 !!! warning "Before moving on, make sure the stack is in a **CREATE_COMPLETE** status."

 ## Deploy your pipeline

 The second CloudFormation you run will create the initial pipeline.

-Before you deploy the CloudFormation template feel free to view it <a href="https://github.com/aws-samples/aws-container-devsecops-workshop/blob/master/initial-pipeline/pipeline-setup.yml" target="_blank">here</a href>.
+!!! info "Before you deploy the CloudFormation template feel free to view it <a href="https://github.com/aws-samples/aws-container-devsecops-workshop/blob/master/initial-pipeline/pipeline-setup.yml" target="_blank">here</a href>."

 Region| Deploy
 ------|-----